 In this article we provide the first examples of full-sized groups that are profinitely rigid in the absolute sense.
-Our examples are fundamental groups of 3-dimensional hyperbolic orbifolds, i.e., lattices in $PSL(2,\mathbb{C})$.
+Our examples are fundamental groups of 3-dimensional hyperbolic orbifolds, i.e. lattices in $PSL(2, \mathbb{C})$.
 Our main result is the following.

-THEOREM 1.1.
+Theorem 1.1.
 There exist arithmetic lattices in $PSL(2, \mathbb{C})$ that are profinitely rigid in the absolute sense.

-These lattices are described in Section 1.1 below, and in more detail in Section 5.
+These lattices are described in §1.1 below, and in more detail in §5.
 We provide both uniform and non-uniform examples.
 For the moment we can construct only finitely many of each, but from these one can manufacture infinitely many commensurability classes of full-sized groups that are profinitely rigid.
-For instance, in Section 9.5 we prove that for one of our examples Γ_W , the group $\Gamma_W \times \mathbb{Z}^r$ is profinitely rigid for every $r \in \mathbb{N}$.
+For instance, in §9.5 we prove that for one of our examples Γ_W , the group $\Gamma_W \times \mathbb{Z}^r$ is profinitely rigid for every $r \in \mathbb{N}$.
 Ultimately, one hopes to prove that all Kleinian groups are profinitely rigid, but such a result seems beyond the reach of current technology.

 The lattices that we exhibit to prove Theorem 1.1 have several important features in common, some arithmetic, some geometric, and some algebraic.
 A crucial algebraic characteristic is representation rigidity.
 The arguments that we develop around this idea are not specific to dimension 3, are of a quite general nature, and apply especially in the setting of higher rank lattices.
 On the other hand, our geometric arguments make very strong use of the subgroup structure of Kleinian groups and 3-manifold topology, and the corresponding parts of our proof do not extend to lattices in other settings.
-Indeed, any progress in this direction will require a far better understanding of the infinite index subgroups of general lattices than exists at present.
+Indeed, any progress in this direction will require a far better understanding of the infinite-index subgroups of general lattices than exists at present.

 We now outline how the strategy of our proof proceeds and describe how the key features of the examples enter the argument.
-First, representation rigidity: each of the lattices Γ that we study has very few irreducible representations into $SL(2,\mathbb{C})$ up to conjugacy, and all of the representations arise from the arithmetic structure of the lattice.
+First, representation rigidity: each of the lattices Γ that we study has very few irreducible representations into $\operatorname{SL}(2, \mathbb{C})$ up to conjugacy, and all of the representations arise from the arithmetic structure of the lattice.
 The explanation for this is different in each case, as is the way in which it is exploited, but it is an indispensable feature of our arguments.
-In particular, it allows us to resolve the basic concern that an arbitrary finitely generated, residually finite group Λ with $\widehat{\Lambda} \cong \widehat{\Gamma}$ may have no interesting representations to $SL(2,\mathbb{C})$.
+In particular it allows us to resolve the basic concern that an arbitrary finitely generated, residually finite group Λ with $\widehat{\Lambda} \cong \widehat{\Gamma}$ may have no interesting representations to $\operatorname{SL}(2, \mathbb{C})$.
 It turns out that one can always construct a useful representation by working one prime at a time.
-In this way, we relate representations $\Gamma \to \mathrm{SL}(2,\mathbb{C})$ to bounded representations $\widehat{\Gamma} \to \mathrm{SL}(2,\overline{\mathbb{Q}}n)$.
-The restrictions of the latter to $\Lambda < \widehat{\Lambda} = \widehat{\Gamma}$ fit together to provide a Zariski-dense representation $\rho: \Lambda \to \mathrm{SL}(2,\mathbb{C})$, and for the lattices that we consider, one can use constraints coming from the arithmetic of Γ to force the image of ρ to lie in Γ , or perhaps a finite extension of Γ .
+In this way, we relate representations $\Gamma \to \operatorname{SL}(2, \mathbb{C})$ to bounded representations $\widehat{\Gamma} \to \operatorname{SL}(2, \mathbb{Q}p)$.
+The restrictions of the lattices that we consider, one can use constraints coming from the arithmetic of Γ to force the image of ρ to lie in Γ , or perhaps a finite extension of Γ .
 For more general lattices, it is difficult to control the images of representations constructed by such local techniques.
-(See the comments below concerning the (2,3,7)-triangle group.)
+(See the comments below concerning the (2, 3, 7)-triangle group.)

-The arguments up to this point (Section 4) are those that can be modified so as to apply quite generally; this theme is taken up in [33] and [45].
-Thus, for example, one can prove that if Λ is a finitely generated group with the same finite quotients as $SL(n,\mathbb{Z})$, and $n \geq 3$, then there is a Zariski-dense representation $\Lambda \to SL(n,\mathbb{Z}) < SL(n,\mathbb{R})$ that induces an isomorphism of profinite completions.
+The arguments up to this point (§4) are those that can be modified so as to apply quite generally; this theme is taken up in [36].
+Thus, for example, one can prove that if Λ is a finitely generated group with the same finite quotients as $SL(n, \mathbb{Z})$, and $n \geq 3$, then there is a Zariski-dense representation $\Lambda \to SL(n, \mathbb{Z}) < SL(n, \mathbb{R})$ that induces an isomorphism of profinite completions.